 Governments of NICs tend to control their industrialization and encourage manufacturing industries to export their products.
 Profits generated through exports are normally reinvested into the domestic economy.

-The practice brings great socio-economics benefits, including the growth of businesses and an increase in salaries and wages.
+The practice brings great socio-economic benefits, including the growth of businesses and an increase in salaries and wages.
 The increment in salaries and wages encourages consumer spending, and the workforce can support local businesses for goods and services.
 It is known as the multiplier effect.

 Contributors for Growth in NICs